logikfabrik/AcmeChallenge/README.md

 ## How To
 Add a AcmeChallenge reference to your web application.
 Request a `http-01` challenge from Let's Encrypt.

-Before responding to the `http-01` challenge, add token and payload to your `web.config`.
+Before responding to the `http-01` challenge, add token and payload (the key authorization) to your `web.config`.
 Once your application is configured, Let's Encrypt can validate your challenge response, and issue your certificate.

 ```xml
 <configSections>